DanielMoscoso/100day_challenge/Readme.txt

 		-BlackJack Game:
 			-All the cards are created, the art module is added, and the different directories are in place.
 Everything is ready to go.
+			-The art module is taking more than I expected to complete.
+I forgot there are 53 cards, therefore 53 artworks..
+I will finish it later.
+I am going to focus on the program first, then in the GUI.
 ===============================================================================